 If your model includes gears with efficiency loss, select adaptive zero-crossing in the Model Configuration Parameters menu.

-Apart from clutches, MathWorks® does not recommend including these fidelity enhancements in simulation with fixed-step solvers, particularly real-time or hardware-in-the-loop simulation.
+Apart from clutches, MathWorks® does not recommend including these fidelity enhancements in simulation with fixed-step solvers, real-time or hardware-in-the-loop simulation.

 If you do need to model compliance or efficiencies, consider reducing the number of such elements by: